ELSPL/ml_practices_2018/.github/PULL_REQUEST_TEMPLATE.md

 ## Types of changes
 <!--- Put an `x` in all the boxes that apply: -->
-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] feat: New feature (non-breaking change which adds functionality)
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] fix: Bug Fix (non-breaking change which fixes an issue)
-- [ ] Breaking change (fix or feature that would cause existing functionality to change)
+- [ ] docs: My change requires a change to the documentation.
+- [ ] style: formatting, missing semi colons, etc; no code change
+- [ ] refactor: refactoring production code
+- [ ] test: adding tests, refactoring test; no production code change
+- [ ] chore: updating build tasks, package manager configs, etc; no production code change
 - [ ] I have read the **CONTRIBUTING** document.
-- [ ] My code follows the code style of this project.
-- [ ] My change requires a change to the documentation.
-- [ ] I have updated the documentation accordingly.
-- [ ] I have added tests to cover my changes.
-- [ ] All new and existing tests passed.

 ## Description
 <!--- Describe your changes in detail -->